The Deal Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of The Deal is 107 minutes (1h 47m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Deal (2005) is 107 minutes (1h 47m).
+Directed by Harvey Kahn, the film runs for 107 minutes in its complete theatrical version.

 Verdict Summary